Is it worth getting an eSIM for Pakistan?

 Lahore

 As Pakistan's cultural capital, Lahore has strong 4G coverage across the old city, Gulberg, DHA, and the main tourist areas around Badshahi Mosque and the Walled City.
-Both Nomad and Saily work well for navigation, ride-hailing (Careem is widely used), and video calls.
+Both Holafly and Saily work well for navigation, ride-hailing (Careem is widely used), and video calls.

 Karachi